thatch/fork-is-problematic/README.md

 ## Problem 6: Why isn't this a problem in Java?

-Because they don't use fork (as much).
-There might be some JNI library that forks, but that would result in the same "all bets are off" problems we talk about here, so people don't do it.
+Because they don't use fork, because they don't need to.
+The threading model is already concurrent, unlike Python's, and the runtime doesn't even expose how to fork without using JNI (which should give you pause about whether it's a good idea for your Java code).

+I can't find a single page on the Internet that says "here's how you would" because it's so weird, and in the words of [Paul Bakker](https://x.com/pbakker) is "so uncommon, I've never done it even once in my career."

+I queried Google for "java jni fork" to try to find some references, and the summary does a pretty good job at capturing the scariness combined with "but, why" (incidentally, also using the word "problematic"):

+> Using fork() directly from JNI code can be problematic due to the way the JVM
+> manages its internal state.
+However, if you absolutely need this
+> functionality, here's a general approach:
+>
+> Important Considerations:
+> * JVM State: Forking a process duplicates the entire memory space of the parent
+>   process, including the JVM's internal state.
+This can lead to unpredictable
+>   behavior and crashes.
+> * Synchronization: The child process will inherit ... from the parent
+>   process, which can lead to synchronization issues and deadlocks.
+> * Portability: Forking is not supported on all platforms (e.g., Windows).
+>
+> ...
+>
+> Caution:
+> * This approach should be used with extreme caution.
+It is generally not
+>   recommended for production environments due to the potential for instability.
+> * Consider carefully whether you truly need to use fork() in this context.

+## Problem 7: When is this a problem in Python?

-Python libraries do use multiprocessing to get CPU-bound workloads to parallelize -- they wouldn't otherwise because of the GIL.
-That said, there are actually three backends that multiprocessing can use, in decreasing order of priority and well-definedness:
+Python libraries do use multiprocessing to get CPU-bound workloads to parallelize -- they wouldn't use more than one core otherwise because of the GIL.
+That said, there are actually three backends that multiprocessing can use, best and most well-defined first:

 1. `spawn` which uses the `posix_spawn(2)` syscall which does a fork+exec and carries basically no state from the parent.
 As an implementation detail, the